| important dates & deadlines |

 - Standardized test scores (SAT, GRE)

-- Recommendation letters from at least two faculty members or employment managers familiar with the student’s background.
+- Recommendation letters from at least two faculty members or employment managers familiar

 -